gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 1. [Reconfigure] the GitLab for the changes to take effect.

 ### Sentinel troubleshooting

+#### Omnibus install

+If you get an error like: `Redis::CannotConnectError: No sentinels available.`, there may be something wrong with your configuration files or it can be related to [this issue][gh-531].

+You must make sure you are defining the same value in `redis['master_name']` and `redis['master_pasword']` as you defined for your sentinel node.

+The way the redis connector `redis-rb` works with sentinel is a bit non-intuitive.
+We try to hide the complexity in omnibus, but it still requires a few extra configs.

+#### Source install

 If you get an error like: `Redis::CannotConnectError: No sentinels available.`, there may be something wrong with your configuration files or it can be related